-In the wake of the 2000 elections, several reforms have been proposed to improve election administration and reduce the number of unrecorded votes in future elections.
-Several counties upgraded to new voting equipment before the 2002 midterm elections, and many more are poised to follow suit in response to recent federal legislation.
+In the wake of the controversial 2000 presidential election, several reforms have been proposed to improve election administration and reduce the number of unrecorded votes in future elections.
+Many counties upgraded to new voting equipment before the 2002 midterm elections, and many more are poised to follow suit in response to recent federal legislation.
 This paper documents changes in voting technology around the country and assesses their impact on unrecorded votes in the 2002 gubernatorial elections.
 The results indicate that not all "new" equipment performs the same.
 Touch-screen electronic voting machines and precinct-count optical scan systems significantly reduce the number of unrecorded votes in top-of-the-ballot contests.
-In contrast, full-face electronic voting machines and central-count optical scan systems have a much weaker impact on unrecorded votes.
-Voting Methods Two Years After Florida1
+In contrast, full-face electronic voting machines and central-count optical scan systems have a much weaker impact and may not reduce the frequency of unrecorded votes.